Important Dates in Law Enforcement History

 Fingerprinting is first used in the United States by law enforcement.

 The last year in United States history in which fewer than 100 police officers were killed in the line of duty.
-Ninety-four officers made the ultimate sacrifice in 1910.
+Ninety-eight officers made the ultimate sacrifice in 1910.

 The Berkeley (CA) Police Department becomes the country's first agency to have all patrol officers using automobiles.